friedrice0804/MTARSI_Classifier/README.md

 ## So what is it exactly?
-It is a CNN model that identifies 42 models of fighter aircrafts that runs on your web browser, and it uses Django backend to handle input and output data from the tensorflow model.
+It is a CNN model that identifies 42 models of fighter aircrafts that runs on your web browser, and it uses Django backend to handle input and also output data from the tensorflow model.

 * You can only classify a single aircraft at a time.
 * Only top-view images like satelite imagery are valid as input data.